tonym128/ttech/contact/index.markdown

-You can get hold of me at tony@mamacos.media
+You can get hold of me at tmamacos@gmail.com